 Belly Fat Means More than Meets the Eye

 When you examine your bulging stomach in the mirror, you are only seeing the padded layer located just below the skin.
 This is known as subcutaneous fat.

 Your belly also includes visceral fat, which exists deep within your abdomen and which works to surround and protect your internal organs.

 While you may be fretting about your expanding subcutaneous fat, as a female, your visceral fat is the one to be most concerned about.

 Men tend to accumulate visceral fat preferentially as they get older.

 Potential Issues with Excess Visceral Fat

 Research also shows that high amounts of belly fat can also contribute to a risk of premature death, regardless of how much you weigh overall.
-In fact, some studies show that even when women were considered a normal weight based on their BMI (body mass index) measurements, their large waistline increased their risk of death from cardiovascular disease.
+Even if the BMI scale shows that you are within a normal range, an increase of size around the waistline puts you at higher risk for bodily ailments and early death.

 What is Considered a Big Stomach in Women?